kyomangold/kyomangold/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&size=24&pause=1000&color=9FAAAD&width=700&height=84&lines=Hello!+This+is+Kyo's+GitHub%2C+have+fun+exploring!)](https://git.io/typing-svg)

 My GitHub is currently being newly organized and updated with all of my projects from my studies, free time, or side projects.
 The projects you will find on here revolve around AI/ML, robotics, computer vision and mobile apps.
+If you are also passionate about these topics, please feel free to connect with me on LinkedIn.
 <!--
 **kyomangold/kyomangold** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.